Mary River (Queensland): Course and features

+Erosion

+The Mary River experiences river bank failure resulting in 80% of its fine sediment erosion.
+Many parts of the river contain stretches stripped of trees and damaged by hard-hoofed cattle and sand mining.
+Counter measures including driving pile fields into the riverbank, tree planting, riparian fencing and the installation of off-stream livestock watering points have stopped thousands of tonnes of sediment from entering the river.

 Flora and fauna

 The endangered Mary River turtle (Elusor macrurus) lives in the river.
-Other marine life native to the river include the Queensland lungfish (Neoceratodus forsteri) and the endangered Mary River cod (Maccullochella mariensis).
-Significant vulnerable and endangered species that live in the river also include endangered giant barred frog, Cascade tree frog and Coxen's fig parrot and the vulnerable tusked frog, honey blue-eye fish, the Richmond birdwing butterfly and the Illidge's ant blue butterfly.
+Other aquatic life native to the river includes the Queensland lungfish (Neoceratodus forsteri) and the endangered Mary River cod (Maccullochella mariensis).
+Significant vulnerable and endangered species that live in the river also include endangered giant barred frog, cascade tree frog and Coxen's fig parrot and the vulnerable tusked frog, honey blue-eye fish, the Richmond birdwing butterfly and the Illidge's ant blue butterfly.

 Saltwater crocodiles are occasionally seen in the lower reaches of the river, with one notable 3.5 m crocodile being known to live in the river since April 2012.
 Although the official range for saltwater crocodiles stops near Gladstone, it is widely regarded that the Mary River is the most southerly range limit for crocodiles.
+Bull sharks are common however.

+To protect the endangered Mary River cod breeding season, a ban on fishing in the upper Mary River catchment and adjoining creeks is enacted between 1 August and October 31.